Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/2_Assemble_Smart_Car.rst

 Finally, install two 18650 batteries. **Please refer to About_Battery.pdf in the unzipped folder.**

-:red:`Please push the battery to + ends of battery holder to make the connection good enough.`
+:combo:`red font-bolder:Please push the battery to + ends of battery holder to make the connection good enough.`

 Run program
 ================================================================